 A laptop or a PC is a multipurpose machine that has become a crucial part of our lives.
 Be it for data storage, listening to music, watching movies and videos, playing games, there’s hardly a thing a PC cannot do.
 However, many Windows users wish to have bigger screens when they are watching videos.
 This is where an HDMI connection port comes into use.
 But, what if you face the HDMI port not working issue and are stuck with a smaller screen while watching a movie?

-An HDMI input port is essential hardware in any laptop or PC; it allows you to connect your PC to external devices like TVs, a video projector, etc. This connection will enable users to transmit audio and video data through the devices.
+An HDMI input port is essential hardware in any laptop or PC.
+It allows you to connect your PC to external devices like TVs, a video projector, etc. This connection will enable users to transmit audio and video data through the devices.
 It is also one of the most crucial hardware components for gamers who love having a more extensive screen experience.
+At times, some users also face HDMI audio not working issue.
 However, many Windows users face problems for several reasons with the HDMI port.

 How To Fix HDMI Port Not Working Issue